Build, deploy, and debug a high-level application from the Windows command line

 <ComponentID> App state : debugging GDB port : 2345 Output port : 2342 Core : High-level Command completed successfully in 00:00:00.9121174.

-Open a command prompt and use any Windows terminal client to read the output stream from the process.
+Open a command prompt and use any Windows terminal client to establish a Telnet or raw TCP connection to read the output stream from the process.
 Specify 192.168.35.2 as the IP address and 2342 as the port.

 In the Azure Sphere Developer Command Prompt window, start the gdb command-line debugger: